Inflectra/spira-documentation/docs/HowTo-Guides/Testing.md

     - go to the relevant test run details page and update the test set field
     - repeat the above step for each test case concerned

-## How to stop users being able to edit a test case's test steps
+## How to stop users being able to edit a test case's test steps {: .section-break}
 Test cases contain test steps.
 These steps can be edited in a number of ways: each step has properties that you can edit; you can add and remove steps; and you can change the order of the steps.

 You may want to control who can edit test steps, and when they can edit them.